In the following article, we’re going to discuss the different types of enterprise applications, take a closer look at the...

 Maintenance is the ultimate stage in the software product development process.
 It aims to keep the software up and running.
 It includes software updates, upgrades, and polishing.
 The product can be modified based on user feedback to make sure it performs effectively.
 It’s also during the maintenance stage that new functionalities can be added to meet user needs better.

 Agile Methodology – a great fit for software development services

-Last but not least, Scrum has earned its place among top software development companies such as Google and Facebook for good reason.
+Last but not least, Scrum has earned its place among top software development companies such as Google and Facebook for a good reason.
 Namely, the framework helped save the FBI’s doomed case management system project, which lost the bureau an astounding $405 million in unfinished project costs.
 According to Jeff Sutherland, the framework’s creator who was also responsible for bringing the system to life:

 Excess staff was cut by more than 50 percent, user stories were created, and 21 two-week sprints were scheduled — an 85% decrease in the projected schedule.

-Software product development is a complex process – to make it more organized and easier to follow, it’s highly recommended to first create a cohesive project plan.
+Software product development is a complex process – to make it more organized and easier to follow, it’s highly recommended to create a cohesive project plan.